apache/fury-site/docs/blog/blog1_fury_introduction.md

 Therefore, we developed a new multi-language serialization framework [Fury](https://github.com/alipay/fury), which is now open-sourced on [Github](https://github.com/alipay/fury).
-Through highly optimized serialization primitives, combined with JIT dynamic compilation and Zero-Copy technologies, Fury meets the requirements of performance, functionality, and ease-of-use simultaneously, achives automatic cross-language serialization of any object and provides ultimate performance.
+Through highly optimized serialization primitives, combined with JIT dynamic compilation and Zero-Copy technologies, Fury meets the requirements of performance, functionality, and ease-of-use simultaneously, archives automatic cross-language serialization of any object and provides ultimate performance.

 <p>